Project Management Software for Software Teams

 Sprint planning template

-TemplateDownload a free sprint planning template with sprint goal, scope, capacity, dependencies, and a checklist you can reuse in Excel or Google Sheets.
+TemplateDownload a free sprint planning and backlog planning template with sprint goal, selected backlog items, capacity, dependencies, and a reusable checklist.

 - Sprint goal, selected work, and owners in one planning sheet